-- All Up to You: Gil traps Mr. Barkin and all the cheerleaders (including Kim), ultimately leaving it up to Ron and Rufus to capture Gil and save the day.
+- All Up to You: Gil ends up traping Mr. Barkin and all the cheerleaders (including Kim), ultimately leaving it up to Ron and Rufus to capture Gil and save the day.

-- Chekhov's Gunman: At first, Ron's flashback with Gil seemed like another random story, until we find out what the creature hunting him and the squad is.
+- Chekhov's Gunman: At first, Ron's flashback with Gil just seemed like another random story, until we find out what (or who) the creature hunting him and the squad is.

-- Chekhov's Skill: Taking that arts & crafts class and making lanyards really worked out for Ron.
+- Chekhov's Skill: Taking that arts-and-crafts class and making lanyards really worked out for Ron.